-Hi, my name is Timon Niedecken.
-I am 25 and I come from Gießen, Germany.
-I got my bachelor's degree at KIT, Karlsruhe, Germany.
-I like learning Swedish in my spare time.
-I have 5 siblings and I've never been so far away from home for more than two weeks as I am now in Stockholm.
+Timon Niedecken comes from Gießen, Germany.
+He got his bachelor's degree at KIT, Karlsruhe, Germany.
+He likes learning Swedish in his spare time.
+He has 5 siblings and he's never been so far away from home for more than two weeks as he is now in Stockholm.

 What made you choose KTH?